Investment software for comparing all methods of investing.

 It has 35 graphs that show all of the presentation results graphically.

-The goal of this financial spreadsheet is simple: See through the different marketing packaging and tax wrappers and get actual truth in investing!
+The goal of this financial spreadsheet is simple: See through the different marketing packaging and tax wrappers and get to the actual bottom-line truth in investing.

 Finally, somebody made investment software so you can estimate what the long-term results of investing a certain way will be.
 No more hoping that the nebulous promises made by the financial services industry will come true.
 You'll be able to see for yourself, and then will be able to make informed decisions so you can invest in the manner that's right for you.